 Teacher to child ratio can be a key quality indicator.
 Preschools with a lower teacher to child ratio tend to create better learning environments.
 Rather than supervising large groups, the teachers are able to provide more caring and supportive interactions to individual children.

 Cleanliness is another essential element that you should look for.
 Preschools are a haven for germs so it’s important to find one that has a high standard of cleanliness to minimize the risk of your child getting sick.
-For example, kids like to put toys in their mouth so these should be regularly washed and sanitized.
+For example, kids like to put toys in their mouths so these should be regularly washed and sanitized.
 Don’t be afraid to ask about their cleaning procedures.

 Well, there you have it.
 You should now know how to go about choosing a suitable preschool for your little one – it’s time to get exploring those preschools!